-Welcome to Wholly Rooted.
-I (Denise Cusack) am a certified aromatherapist, clinical herbalist, writer, medicinal herb grower, cook, designer, artist, wife, and mother of two unschooled teenagers.
+I like to wear many hats.
+I am a certified aromatherapist, clinical herbalist, writer, medicinal herb grower, cook, designer, artist, homesteader, volunteer, manager, dog mom, bee whisperer, cat snuggler, homekeeper, educator, wife, and mother of two unschooled teenagers.

 For many years I grew medicinal plants and food in urban lots, then a suburban yard, followed by a few years in community gardens.
 I then spent a few summers gardening at a friends farm with larger and larger beds, and, finally, in 2018 we moved to our own few acres in the country where I grow vegetables, fruit, and culinary herbs in addition to an expanding medicinal herb list.
 We have many native plants on our land, and we steward existing medicinals while also planting additional plants native to our area.
 I am a beekeeper, a gardener, a permaculturist, a chicken whisperer, forager and land steward.
 Lunar Hollow farm is in the Botanical Sanctuary Network of United Plant Savers.

 I believe healthcare is a human right, not a privilege, and am passionate about providing access to holistic heath to all, no matter their economic status, race, religion, gender identifier, or nationality.
 To that end, I work where I can in health justice, herbal health access, free clinics, community apothecaries, and mutual aid.

 I believe In lifting up marginalized communities and supporting community leaders who serve their own communities, getting them the resources and tools they need to make radical change happen in their own towns and regions.
 With that, I also volunteer as the Executive Director of Herbalists Without Borders, an international health justice and humanitarian aid nonprofit organization.